Malawi was named one of the top 10 places to visit in 2014 by Lonely Planet

 And it’s easy to make them smile with a “moni” (pronounced mo-nee, not money), which means hello in Chichewa, the local language, and “Zikomo” (thank you).

-Founded in 1964, Malawi has never experienced a civil war.
+Founded in 1964, Malawi has never had a civil war.

 2. It’s not crowded